-Gemišt (Gemischt) is an unusual custom if we talk about fine wine production.
-When wine drinkers in Croatia, wanted a light, crispy drink to refresh during the day, they would dilute white wine with sparkling mineral water – and called it – Gemišt!
-White wines for this "cocktail" were mainly made from Graševina or Malvasia Istriana.
+Gemišt (Gemischt) is an unusual custom if talking about fine wine production.
+When wine drinkers in Croatia wanted a light, crispy drink to refresh themselves during the day, they would dilute with sparkling mineral water – waterand called it Gemišt!
+White wines for this “cocktail” were mainly made from Graševina or Malvasia Istriana.

 By Martina Miličević pret-a-wine